bcyong/scale_test/README.md

 ## Size Heuristics

 These checks identify potential errors related to the size of the Annotation as well as truncation.
-The size of an annotation itself or when compared to the source iamge can provide powerful indications of potential problems.
+The size of an annotation itself or when compared to the source image can provide powerful indications of potential problems.

 1. Annotations with any dimension of `0 ` are disallowed despite being allowed in the Task parameters (`ERROR`)
 2. Annotations with a `truncation` of `100%` are disallowed as they would be fully invisible (`ERROR`)
-3. Annotations that are very small (< `SIZE_MIN_SIZE_WARNING`) with no truncation (`0%`) that are not labeled `non_visible_face` are flagged, as it's unlikely the labeler would be able to dtermine the type of sign (`WARNING`)
+3. Annotations that are very small (< `SIZE_MIN_SIZE_WARNING`) with no truncation (`0%`) that are not labeled `non_visible_face` are flagged, as it's unlikely the labeler would be able to determine the type of sign (`WARNING`)
 4. Annotations that are very small (<`SIZE_MIN_SIZE_WARNING`) and not mostly truncated (`75%`) are flagged (`ERRROR`)
-5. Annotations that are too large relative to the source iamge size (`SIZE_RATIO_WARNING_THRESHOLD`) in either dimension are flagged, as it's unlikely a sign would dominate the view from within a vehicle (`ERROR`)
+5. Annotations that are too large relative to the source image size (`SIZE_RATIO_WARNING_THRESHOLD`) in either dimension are flagged, as it's unlikely a sign would dominate the view from within a vehicle (`ERROR`)
 6. Annotations with very extreme aspect ratios (`ASPECT_RATIO_WARNING_THRESHOLD`) without very high truncation are flagged, as they are unlikely to exist (`WARNING`)

 ## Position Heuristics

 This check makes a prior assumption that no sign will extend into the bottom section of the image, as this would be directly in front of the vehicle.
-This also covers some instances of painted streets being annotated, as that is explictly disallowed in the specifications.
+This also covers some instances of painted streets being annotated, as that is explicitly disallowed in the specifications.

 1. If the lower position of the Annotation extends within `POSITION_LOWER_WARNING_THRESHOLD`% of the source image, this annotation is flagged (`WARNING`)

 ## Color Heuristics

-These checks attempt to look at the colors within the cropped iamge of the Annotation to flag potential illegible signs, as well as sanity check colors for certain labels.
+These checks attempt to look at the colors within the cropped image of the Annotation to flag potential illegible signs, as well as sanity check colors for certain labels.

 1. If the average color of the Annotation is too dim or too bright to likely be legible, it is flagged (`WARNING`)
 2. If the Annotation is labeled as a `construction_sign` and the dominant color is not some shade of orange, it is flagged (`WARNING`)